-We expect our expenses to increase in connection with our ongoing activities, particularly as we initiate three planned clinical trials of CRLX101, continue to support ISTs of CRLX101, prepare for and initiate a Phase 1 clinical trial of CRLX301 and continue research and development and initiate additional clinical trials of, and seek regulatory approval for, these and other product candidates.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we initiate planned clinical trials of CRLX101, continue to support ongoing and any new ISTs of CRLX101, prepare for and initiate a Phase 1 clinical trial of CRLX301 and continue research and development and initiate additional clinical trials of, and seek regulatory approval for, these and other product candidates.
 In addition, if we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
-In particular, the costs that may be required for the manufacture of any product candidate that receives marketing approval may be substantial, and manufacturing our nanopharmaceuticals for commercial sale will require expensive and specialized facilities, processes and materials.
-Furthermore, we expect to incur additional costs associated with operating as a public company.
+In particular, the costs that may be required for the manufacture of any product candidate that receives marketing approval may be substantial, and manufacturing our nanoparticle-drug conjugates, or NDCs, for commercial sale will require expensive and specialized facilities, processes and materials.
+Furthermore, we expect to continue to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts.

 We plan to use the net proceeds from our IPO primarily to fund our ongoing research and development efforts.
 We will be required to expend significant funds in order to advance development of CRLX101, CRLX301 and our other potential product candidates.
-The net proceeds from our IPO and our existing cash and cash equivalents will not be sufficient to fund all of the efforts that we plan to undertake, such as our planned Phase 2 trial of CRLX101 in neoadjuvant rectal cancer and pivotal clinical trial of CRLX101 in ovarian cancer, or to fund completion of clinical development of any of our product candidates.
+The net proceeds from our IPO and our existing cash and cash equivalents will not be sufficient to fund all of the efforts that we plan to undertake, such as our planned Phase 2 trial of CRLX101 in ovarian cancer and our planned Phase 2 trial of CRLX101 in patients with rectal cancer who are being treated through the administration of therapeutics prior to surgery (we refer to this form of treatment as neoadjuvant therapy and to patients who receive neoadjuvant therapy as patients with neoadjuvant rectal cancer), or to fund completion of clinical development of any of our product candidates.
 Accordingly, we will be required to obtain further funding through public or private equity offerings, debt financings, collaborations or licensing arrangements or other sources.
 Adequate and additional funding may not be available to us on acceptable terms or at all.
 If we elect to obtain any additional debt financing, our ability to do so may be limited by covenants we have made under our loan and security agreement with Lighthouse Capital Partners VI, L.P., or Lighthouse Capital, and our pledge to Lighthouse Capital of substantially all of our assets, other than our intellectual property, as collateral.
 We have also granted Lighthouse Capital a negative pledge with respect to our intellectual property, which, among other things, prohibits us from selling, transferring, assigning, mortgaging, pledging, leasing, granting a security interest in or otherwise encumbering our intellectual property.
 This negative pledge could further limit our ability to obtain additional debt financing.
 Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.

-We believe that the net proceeds from our IPO, together with our existing cash and cash equivalents as of March 31, 2014, and the proceeds from the convertible notes we issued in 2014, will enable us to fund our operating expenses, debt service and capital expenditure requirements for at least the next 18 months.
+We believe that our cash and cash equivalents as of June 30, 2014 will enable us to fund our operating expenses, debt service and capital expenditure requirements into the first quarter of 2016.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including: